 The current population system is heavily reliant on the decennial census.
 While this provides granular data at the lowest levels of geography every 10 years, it delivers less detail throughout the interim years.
-Additionally, the quality of our population estimates decline as we move further away from the census year.
+Additionally, the quality of our population estimates declines as we move further away from the census year.
 Transforming this system to one led by administrative data offers the opportunity to provide more frequent statistics and new analysis that better meet user needs, as set out in our previous work on the Administrative Data Census project.

 A rapidly changing policy context – including the government’s plans for a new immigration system once the UK exits the European Union – offers us a well-timed opportunity to reflect on the best way to deliver the population and migration statistics system to best meet user needs.
-Enabled by data sharing powers in the Digital Economy Act 2017, we have the opportunity to make use of more data.
+Enabled by data-sharing powers in the Digital Economy Act 2017, we have the opportunity to make use of more data.
 This is essential to better understand our fast-changing population at both national and local levels, and the wider policy impact and context.

 We have long acknowledged that the International Passenger Survey (IPS), which underpins our existing international migration estimates, has been stretched beyond its original purpose and that we need to consider all available sources to fully understand international migration.
 Additionally, there is no single, comprehensive data source that tells us everything about the population.
 Therefore, our approach focuses on identifying the strengths of individual data sources, integrating them to give us a much richer understanding of how our population is changing.
 To help meet these new challenges, the Office for National Statistics (ONS) has developed a set of data principles to guide our data principles and management.
 These underpin all the work we do, ensuring security and building trust.